Consolata-max/Consolata-max/README.md

 I'm Consolata Gicheru, the young lady who many people have known to be the girl with the unbreakable smile.
 I discovered my passion in technology after being rejected by medical and law schools.I majorly work with flutter for mobile App Development , Angular for Frontend and Microsoft Technologies such as Microsoft Power Platform,Sharepoint and MsAzure.I'd love to continually  use my skills to make a difference in the community and empower others to use tech and create solutions that enhance their daily productivity.

-- 🌱 I’m currently learning DataScience with python .
+- 🌱 I’m currently learning Product/Program Management.
 - 💬 Ask me about Microsoft Technologies
 -  ⚡ Fun fact: Always Smiling